mojo8787/mojo8787/README.md

-ChatGPT
-Certainly, here's a more concise version of your profile that still captures your expertise and interests:

 Motasem Younis: PhD in Microbiology & Data Science Enthusiast

 🔬 PhD in Microbiology, Brno.
 Transitioned from pure biology to data-driven science, focusing on bioinformatics.